 - Figure out what you plan to wear during labor.
-Be it a bra and shorts, your own hospital gown, the hospital’s gown or nothing.
+Be it a bra and shorts, your own hospital gown, the hospital’s gown, a bra or whatever is comfy.

 - Get the whole house cleaned.
 Either by you or by a maid ( you need some pampering)